Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Simulation Results

 \subsection{AIR Analysis}

 In this section, we report a detailed AIR analysis for the finite state Markov-Middleton model with a PSK transmission scheme.
 Specifically, we simulated $1000$ independent sequences with a length of $T=10^6$ symbols to compute the estimated AIR, where the transmitted sequence $\mathbf{x}_1^T$ consists of QPSK ($M=4$) modulated symbols with a symbol set $\mathcal{X}$ following \eqref{eq:xsym}.
 The channel output sequence $\mathbf{y}_1^T$ is obtained using \eqref{eq:airio}, where the noise sequence $\mathbf{n}_1^T$ is generated by a $4$-state Markov-Middleton model with noise statistics following \eqref{eq:MMApdf2}--\eqref{eq:varm}, given parameters $A$, $\Lambda$, $r$, and $\sigma_0^2$.
+The choice of $W=4$ is based on both empirical evidence from our field-testing data \cite{chen2024} and a balanced trade-off between model accuracy and computational complexity.
 Note that although the mathematical derivations of this paper are in the probability domain, the actual implementation is in the log domain to prevent numerical instability.
 The simulated AIR with different Markov-Middleton channel parameters are shown in Fig.~\ref{fig:airG} for an SNR of $3$~dB.
 Here, the SNR is defined as the transmitted symbol power over the background noise power

 To help illustrate the behavior of the AIR over impulsive-to-background noise power ratio $\Lambda$, we also plot the likelihood function for a memoryless ($r=0$) channel with different impulsive-to-background noise power ratios ($\Lambda=10^{-2},10^0,10^4$) in Figs.~\ref{fig:probG2}--\ref{fig:probG-4}.
 For simplicity, we choose a two-state (background and impulsive states) channel with impulsive index $A=0.3$ and BPSK for the likelihood function analysis, which does not affect the generality of the presentation.